juliodondisch/tamudatathon2025/Readme.md

+## Multimodal Item Search System

-Help me proofread The challenge was to create a multimodal search system to search through HEB's product catalog and get the desired products.
+The challenge was to create a multimodal search system to search through HEB's product catalog and get the desired products.

 We decided to approach this by using RAG techniques, combining the results from different models (dense vectors, sparse vectors, and clip vectors from a shared vector space for images), and trying out different combinations of these vectors to rank results.
 We also applied reranking techniques to all of the results to capture more semantic meaning.
 We also attempted finetuning the sentencetransformers model, however experienced deteriorating performance and returned to the non-finetuned version.